akikuno/DAJIN/README.md

 ---
 ## macOS
 macOS is not recommended because [Nvidia CUDA will not support it](https://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html).
-You can use DAJIN with CPU whereas long computational time.
+You can use DAJIN with CPU though long computational time.

-# Usuage
+# Usage
 ```
 Usage     : DAJIN.sh -f [text file] (described at "Input")